vando026/surgeon/docs/4-Customer-methods.md

 ### Customer Ids and names on Databricks path

-Another useful method is to get all the customer Ids from a data path on Databricks.
+Another useful method is to get all the customer ids or names from a path on Databricks.
 You can do so using the `customerIds` method, which takes a path argument.
-For example, you want to know all the customer Ids for a given hour for PbSS data.
+For example, you want to know all the customer ids for a given hour for PbSS data.

 ```scala mdoc